Project-Counter/cop5/source/appendices/b-changes-from-previous-releases/01-changes-from-counter-release-4.rst

    * - Consortium Report 2: Total Searches by Month and Database
      - Eliminated
-     - Consortium administrators will request “Database Usage” for each member.
+     - Consortium administrators will request “Database Search and Item Usage” for each member.
 This can be automated via the COUNTER_SUSHI API using the /members path.
 Tools will be provided to create consolidated reports that are functionally equivalent to Consortium Report 2.

    * - Consortium Report 3: Number of Successful Multimedia Full Content Unit Requests by Month and Collection
      - Eliminated
-     - For multimedia collections that are equivalent to databases, consortium administrators will request “Database Usage” for each member.
+     - For multimedia collections that are equivalent to databases, consortium administrators will request “Database Search and Item Usage” for each member.
 This can be automated via the COUNTER_SUSHI API using the /members path.
 Tools will be provided to create consolidated reports that are functionally equivalent to Consortium Report 3.

    * - Database Report 1: Total Searches, Result Clicks and Record Views by Month and Database
-     - Database Usage
+     - Database Search and Item Usage
      - Result Clicks and Record Views have been replaced by Total_Item_Investigations.
 Metrics for regular searches remains unchanged, and federated and automated searches are now reported separately.
-The report also includes Access Denied and Requests metrics.
+The report also includes Requests metrics.

    * - Database Report 2: Access Denied by Month, Database and Category
      - Database Access Denied